The Proposal

 The proposals include not only new rail infrastructure, but also new road infrastructure to ensure appropriate access to serve the new development – the key highways elements of the proposals are summarised above.

-Significant growth (housing and population) is planned locally at Bicester and Upper Heyford, and the site also has easy access to key urban centres including Oxford and Banbury.
-Once fully operational the proposed development is forecast to generate up to 1300 car trips and 300 HGV trips during the morning and evening peak hours.
-In order to accommodate the traffic associated with the scheme the proposals will deliver significant investment and physical improvement to the highway network.
+Significant growth (housing and population) is planned locally at Bicester and Heyford Park, and the site also has easy access to key urban centres including Oxford and Banbury.
+The Transport Assessment (TA) is assuming worst-case scenarios in terms of potential traffic based around the highest likely employment assumptions.
+Once fully operational the proposed development is forecast to generate up to 1000 car trips and 300 HGV trips during the morning and evening peak hours and when the range of proposed Travel Plan measures are operational.
+In order to accommodate the traffic associated with the scheme the proposals will deliver significant investment and physical improvements to the highway network.
+These are summarised on the highway works overview plan above, which can also be viewed via the link below.

-- all through traffic removed from Ardley village.
+• all through traffic removed from Ardley village via the proposed new Bypass.

-- significant reductions in the level of traffic passing through the centre of Middleton Stoney.
+• significant reductions in the level of traffic passing through the centre of Middleton Stoney due to a proposed Relief Road.

 Economic Benefits

-A range of new job types will be created, covering a wide range of skills and qualifications, and using experience and data from other similar sites it is possible to estimate an approximate mix of job types.
-Based on trends in the distribution sector, around a quarter of jobs will be defined as ‘highly skilled’, with a similar amount classed as ‘low skilled’, and the remainder (approximately half) ‘middle skilled’.
+Based on trends in the distribution sector, around a quarter of jobs will be defined as ‘highly skilled’.
 The typical breakdown of jobs in this sector would generally include:

 %